 Is it legal to pass a snowplow?

 There are no state laws that prohibit passing a snowplow.
 However, the action can be extremely dangerous.
 Snowplows may be equipped with wing plow blades that can extend anywhere between 2 and 10 feet beyond the width of the truck.
-This wing plow blade is often not seen because of the snow cloud being kicked up by the snowplow.
-These wing plows can often weigh as much as a compact car.
-Vehicles should provide at least 200 feet from a moving snowplow engaged in snow or ice removal.
+This wing plow blade can weigh as much as a compact car and is often not seen because of the snow cloud being kicked up by the snowplow.
+Vehicles should NEVER pass a plow truck on the right and maintain at least 200 feet distance from a moving snowplow engaged in snow or ice removal.

 I’ve seen snowplows driving along during a storm with their plows raised.
 Why aren’t they plowing?